 The split of full to part time employees in Gateshead is 68% to 33%.
 The strength of local Retail and Health sectors is evident here and especially the flexibility of their working patterns.

 Precarious employment is a growing issue in Gateshead just as it is nationally with the rise in casual agency work, zero hours, short hour's contracts and 'enforced' self-employment affecting many.

-The number of people claiming Job Seekers Allowance or Universal Credit due to unemployment was 4,790 (3.7%) in May 2018.
-This is over 1,100 people more than one year earlier.
-The national average is just 2.1%.
-A fifth (20%) of claimants are younger than 25 years of age.
+The number of people claiming Job Seekers Allowance or Universal Credit due to unemployment was 5,635 (4.4%) in April 2019.
+This is almost 800 more people than one year earlier.
+The national average is just 2.6%.
+A fifth (21%) of claimants in Gateshead are younger than 25 years of age.

-In 2017 there were 6,210 active businesses in the borough.
-The overall annual business birth figure for 2017 of 1,035 exceeds pre-recession levels and is the largest increase in recent history.
-There were 745 business deaths in the same year.
-Gateshead has a 93% one year survival rate for newly born businesses, just above the UK average of 92%.
-The five year survival rate in Gateshead is 43%, compared with a UK average of 43%.
+In 2018 there were 5,990 active businesses in the borough.
+The overall annual business birth figure for 2018 was 765.
+However, there were 655 business deaths in the same year.
+Gateshead has a 92% one year survival rate for newly born businesses, above the UK average of 89%.
+The five year survival rate in Gateshead is 39%, compared with a UK average of 42%.

-Out of Work Benefit Claimants, Working Age Claimants, DWP (NOMIS website)
+Out of Work Benefit Claimants, Working Age Claimants, DWP, Nov 2018 (Stat-Xplore website)

 Jobseekers Allowance and Univeral Credit Claimants (Claimant Count), DWP, Apr 2019 (NOMIS website)